How to Sell a House By Owner in Washington (2026 Update)

 • Host Open Houses: Almost 50% of all buyers attend open houses.
 In fact, open houses can double your home’s visibility!
 Plan them on weekends to highlight those outdoor spaces, mountain views, or that perfect reading nook by the window.
 Create a relaxed atmosphere for buyers to explore, ask questions, and envision living there.

-• Set up a Showings Calendar: Many buyers browsing homes for sale in Washington prefer to schedule private showings online.
+• Set up a Showings Calendar: Many buyers looking at homes for sale in Washington prefer to schedule private showings online.
 Simplify this process with an online booking system like Houzeo Showings.
 Offer flexible times and virtual tours or live video showings for out-of-state buyers.

 After a showing, reach out to the buyer within 24 to 48 hours.
 You can answer questions, gauge interest, and remind them about upcoming offer deadlines.
 You can also ask buyers for their honest opinions and make repairs or adjust the pricing as needed.